 but they sing as they return with the harvest. –Psalm 126:5-6 NLT

 Our God is able to bring good from any bad situation.
 Look at Job, who lost everything including wealth and family, and eventually was restored to more than before.
 Look at Joseph, whose brothers sold him into slavery and whose “owner” sent him to prison and who eventually saved the entire nation of Israel from starvation in the desert.
 Look at Rahab, who was a lowly prostitute and became an ancestor of The Messiah.
-He can and will bring you joy.

 “And so, my children, listen to me,